Translator and Language Detector APIs

 2. If there is some error attempting to determine what languages the user agent supports detecting, which the user agent believes to be transient (such that re-querying could stop producing such an error), then return null.

 3.3.
-The AILanguageDetector class
+The LanguageDetector class

 The expectedInputLanguages getter steps are to return this’s expected input languages.